igalshilman/iot-statefun-blogpost/README.md

-# iot-statefun-blogpost
+#  Monitoring and Controlling Networks of IoT Devices with Stateful Functions

-Monitoring and Controlling Networks of IoT Devices with Stateful Functions
+This repository contains the stateful functions defined at the blogpst (link)